Los Angeles Pregnancy Discrimination Lawyer

 The eligibility requirements are the same as those for the CFRA, however, the employee must work for an employer with 50 or more employees.
 If eligible, the employer must maintain the employee’s health benefits for the duration of FMLA.

-To bring a pregnancy discrimination claim, the employee must demonstrate several key elements:
+To bring a pregnancy discrimination claim in Los Angeles, the employee must demonstrate several key elements:

 1. The employee is pregnant or affected by a related medical condition.